javipalanca/simfleet/docs/develop.rst

 Developing the Taxi Agent Strategy
 ----------------------------------
-To develop a new strategy for the Taxi Agent you need to create a class that inherits :class:`TaxiStrategyBehaviour`.
+To develop a new strategy for the Taxi Agent, you need to create a class that inherits from :class:`TaxiStrategyBehaviour`.
 Since this is a cyclic behaviour class that follows the *Strategy Pattern* and that inherits from the :class:`StrategyBehaviour`, it has all the previously presented helper functions for communication and storing data inside the agent.

-The taxi strategy is intended to receive requests from passengers, forwarded by the coordinator agent, and to send proposals to that passengers in order to be selected by the corresponding passenger.
-If the taxi proposal is accepted, then it begins the process of going to the passenger's place, picking her up and taking her to the requested destination.
+The taxi strategy is intended to receive requests from passengers, forwarded by the coordinator agent, and then to send proposals to these passengers in order to be selected by the corresponding passenger.
+If a taxi proposal is accepted, then the taxi begins the process of going to the passenger's current position, picking the passenger up, and taking the passenger to the requested destination.

 .. warning::
     The process that implies a taxi movement is out of the scope of the strategy and should not be addressed by the strategy implementation.
-This pasenger transfer process is automatically triggered when the strategy executes the helper function :func:`pick_up_passenger` (which is supposed to be the last action of a taxi strategy).
+This pasenger-transfer process is automatically triggered when the strategy executes the helper function :func:`pick_up_passenger` (which is supposed to be the last action of a taxi strategy).

 The place in the code where your taxi strategy must be coded is the :func:`_process` function.
 This function is executed in an infinite loop until the agent stops.
-In addition, you may overload also the :func:`onStart` and the :func:`onEnd` functions to execute code before the creation of the strategy or after its destruction.
+In addition, you may overload also the :func:`onStart` and the :func:`onEnd` functions to execute code before the creation of the strategy or after its destruction, if needed.

 Code
 ~~~~
 The default strategy of a taxi is to accept every passenger's requests if the taxi is not assigned to any other passenger
 or waiting a confirmation from any passenger.
-As an example, this is the code of the default taxi strategy :class:`AcceptAlwaysStrategyBehaviour`:
+This is the code of the default taxi strategy :class:`AcceptAlwaysStrategyBehaviour`:

 .. code-block:: python